Tadeusz Kościuszko: Funerals

-Kościuszko's first funeral was held on 19 October 1817, at a formerly Jesuit church in Solothurn.
+Kościuszko's first funeral was held on October 19, 1817, at a formerly Jesuit church in Solothurn.
 As news of his death spread, Masses and memorial services were held in partitioned Poland.
 His embalmed body was deposited in a crypt of the Solothurn church.
-In 1818, Kościuszko's body was transferred to Kraków, arriving at St. Florian's Church on 11 April 1818.
-On 22 June 1818, or 23 June 1819 (accounts vary), to the tolling of the Sigismund Bell and the firing of cannon, his body was placed in a crypt at Wawel Cathedral, a pantheon of Polish kings and national heroes.
+In 1818, Kościuszko's body was transferred to Kraków, arriving at St. Florian's Church on April 11, 1818.
+On June 22, 1818, or June 23, 1819 (accounts vary), to the tolling of the Sigismund Bell and the firing of cannon, his body was placed in a crypt at Wawel Cathedral, a pantheon of Polish kings and national heroes.